 These summary terms and conditions will be subject to review as appropriate due to changes in legislation, statutory requirements or other agreed changes.
 In the absence of this, they will be reviewed by December 2025.

-Alternative Formats
+Alternative Format

-If you require this document in an alternative format, please contact HRHelpline@ed.ac.uk.
+If you require this document in an alternative format, including in Word, please contact HRHelpline@ed.ac.uk.